List of novelty human election candidates

 Vermin Supreme, one of the best-known contemporary novelty candidates in the United States.

-The following is a list of novelty candidate, also known as satirical candidate, parody candidate or joke candidate.
-Which are people who runs for political office in an election as a form of satire or protest, without seriously expecting to win.
-To be considered for the list, the candidates must be included on at least three separate articles from different publications.
-This list only contains human candidates.
+The following is a list of notable human novelty candidates, also known as satirical candidates, parody candidates or joke candidates, which are people who run for political office in an election as a form of satire or protest, without seriously expecting to win.
+Despite their candidacy, they achieved a degree of notability in the public media for their actions.

 In the United Kingdom

 Captain Beany

 Captain Beany is a British eccentric and charity fundraiser in Sandfields, Port Talbot, South Wales.
 Beany has been a candidate in local and general elections throughout Wales.
 In 2000, he formed the New Millennium Bean Party, of which he was the sole member.
 Beany contested Aberavon again in the 2010 general election, receiving 558 votes (1.8%), placing seventh out of eight candidates, ahead of UKIP candidate Joe Callan.
 In the 2015 general election, support for Beany more than doubled, to 1,137 votes (3.6%), who stood as an independent, placing sixth out of nine candidates ahead of the Green, Socialist Labour and TUSC candidates in Aberavon.
 In the 2024 general election, Beany stood as an independent in the newly created constituency of Aberafan Maesteg, gaining 618 votes (1.7%) coming seventh out of eight candidates, ahead of Rhiannon Morrissey of the Heritage Party.
 He announced he would not stand for any further elections.